A Comprehensive Guide to Scenario Analysis

 You can use the second procedure for any number of scenarios after the first one.

-• Scenario analysis provides a wide range of possibilities to consider.
-This helps investors avoid risk and failure by considering the best and worst-case scenarios and assessing investment prospects.
+Scenario analysis provides a wide range of possibilities to consider.
+It helps investors avoid risk and failure by assessing investment prospects and evaluating the best—and worst-case scenarios.

-• Scenario analysis leads to the optimal allocation of resources.
-Company owners can allocate resources effectively once they are aware of external conditions that are likely to affect their operations.
+Scenario analysis leads to the optimal allocation of resources.
+Once company owners are aware of external conditions likely to affect their operations, they can allocate resources effectively.

-• It helps improve systems thinking by implementing certain policies and strategies, helping a company manager predict positive and negative outcomes.
+Implementing certain policies and strategies helps improve systems thinking, which can help a company manager predict positive and negative outcomes.

 What are the Cons of Scenario Analysis?